-- Knowledge of Federal, State, Local laws, and ordinances governing. - Knowledge of city practice, policy, and procedures. - Knowledge of fiscal planning and budget preparation. - Knowledge of the principals and practices of public administration. - Skill in directing the activities of a large and complex organization. - Skill in analyzing problems related to service delivery. - Skill in conducting presentations on behalf of a public entity. - Skill in projecting needs for equipment and personnel and formulating operating budgets.
+- Knowledge of Federal, State, Local laws, and ordinances governing water, wastewater, and reclaimed water. - Knowledge of city practice, policy, and procedures. - Knowledge of fiscal planning and budget preparation. - Knowledge of the principals and practices of public administration. - Skill in directing the activities of a large and complex organization. - Skill in analyzing problems related to service delivery. - Skill in conducting presentations on behalf of a public entity. - Skill in projecting needs for equipment and personnel and formulating operating budgets - Skill in establishing and maintaining effective working relationships with the City Manager and staff, Mayor and City Council, other department Heads, media, city employees and the general public. - Ability to manage diversity, understand inclusion, and work with diverse communities/populations to build constructive and effective relationships. - Ability to use an equity lens and framework to create inclusive, diverse, and safe workplaces and community programs